yt114/distributed-shared-memory/README.md

 A global mutex lock is used to protect critical section.

 design 2- asynchronized IO:
 asynchronized IO actually allows both client and server run in single thread with moderate performance.
+In this project, grpc async server is implemented in a single thread to handle linearizable read/write request.

 Reference: